Seelbach Hotel: Restaurants

 The Seelbach has a breakfast room called Gatsby's on Fourth, a bar, and a Starbucks.

-The hotel formerly had a historic restaurant called The Oakroom, which was Kentucky's only AAA Five Diamond Restaurant Award winner, one of 44 in the nation.
+The hotel formerly had a historic restaurant called the Oakroom, which was Kentucky's only AAA Five Diamond Restaurant Award winner, one of 44 in the nation.
 It closed in 2018 and was converted to a ballroom.

 The Rathskellar, decorated with Rookwood Pottery, was a rare and distinctively Seelbach south-German influenced restaurant.
 Today the Rathskeller is also used as a ballroom.
-Coming from German, the term "Rathskeller", means "council's cellar" and is a common name in German-speaking countries that refers to a bar or restaurant located in the basement of a city hall (Rathaus).
-The word "Rath" has nothing to do with the German word "Ratten" (rats) as has been mistakenly reported in some instances.
+Coming from German, the term "Rathskeller" means "council's cellar", and is a common name in German-speaking countries that refers to a bar or restaurant located in the basement of a city hall (Rathaus).
+The word "Rath" has nothing to do with the German word "Ratten" (rats), as has been mistakenly reported in some instances.

-There is a cocktail named after The Seelbach Hotel, called The Seelbach, which contains bourbon, triple sec, two kinds of bitters and topped with a brut sparkling wine or champagne.
+There is a cocktail named after the hotel, called the Seelbach, which contains bourbon, triple sec, and two kinds of bitters, and topped with a brut sparkling wine or champagne.